Armor and Shields

 Jump to navigation Jump to search

 Dolemetal.
-Heavy, ugly, but absurdly effective.
+Heavy, ugly, effective.

 Armor and Shield Proficiency